Loading please wait

 Try an activity or get started for free

-In this worksheet, students revise whether or not to double the middle consonant when spelling two-syllable words.
+In this worksheet, students will revise whether or not to double the middle consonant when spelling two-syllable words.

 Key stage: KS 2